Wagnersoldatens tid efter avhoppet: Misshandel, luftvapen och cigaretter

 No war crimes against civilians, Andrei Medvedev claims: “No Wagner fighters allowed themselves to do something illegal.

-The Independent Barents Observer på YouTube
+The Barents Observer på YouTube

-Times Radio på YouTube
+The Telegraph på YouTube

 Ex-Wagner commander says he is sorry for fighting in Ukraine